Gegeen Khan: Puppet regime

 The growing influence of Baiju greatly disgusted Temuder.
-Baiju went to Liau tung to put up a monument to his ancestors.
+Baiju went to Liau Tung to put up a monument to his ancestors.
 Temudar thought this a favourable opportunity of regaining his influence at the Yuan court, and presented himself at the palace, but was refused admittance, and died shortly after that.
 The Empress, Dagi (Targi), died about the same time in 1322–23.

+He continued his father's policy, ordering the abolition of government offices made during Kublai's reign.
+He also enforced a stricter discipline in government administration.

 Self-assertion

 In 1322, the deaths of Dagi and Temüder enabled him to seize full power.
-He was able to dismantle the Khunggirad faction from the Shidibala-led new administration.
+He was able to dismantle the Khunggirad faction from the Gegeen-led new administration.
 The severe suppression of the powerful faction including the deprivation of Temüder's titles and estates, the execution of his son drove it into the corner.
 On the other hand, he appointed Baiju as the grand councillor of the right.
-As the sole grand councillor throughout the rest of Shidebala's reign, Baiju became a powerful ally of Shidebala.
-They eliminated many offices subordinate to the personal establishments of the empress dowager and the empress.
+As the sole grand councillor throughout the rest of Gegeen's reign, Baiju became a powerful ally of Gegeen.
+They eliminated many offices subordinate to the personal establishments of the Empress Dowager.
 The increasing influence of Neo-Confucianism saw greater limits placed on Mongol women who were allowed to move about more freely in public.

-Soon after becoming his own master and with the help of Baiju, Shidibala began to reform the government based on the Confucian principles, continued his father Ayurbarwada's policies for active promoting Chinese cultures.
+Soon after becoming his own master and with the help of Baiju, Gegeen Khan began to reform the government based on the Confucian principles, continued his father Ayurbarwada's policies for active promoting Chinese cultures.
 He and Baiju recruited for the government a great number of Chinese scholar-officials, many of whom had resigned when Temüder was in power.
 Heading of this list, Zhang Gui, a veteran administrator, was reappointed manager of governmental affairs and became Baiju's chief partner in carrying out reforms.
 Apart from the three elderly scholars appointed as councilors to the Secretariat, seven famous scholars were appointed to the Hanlin Academy.
-It was approximately at this same time that the Da Yuan Tong Zhi (大元通制, "the comprehensive institutions of the Great Yuan"), a huge collection of codes and regulations of the Yuan Dynasty began by his father, was revised in order to rationalize the administration and facilitate the dispensation of justice.
+It was approximately at this same time that the Da Yuan Tong Zhi (大元通制, "the comprehensive institutions of the Great Yuan"), a huge collection of codes and regulations of the Yuan dynasty began by his father, was revised in order to rationalize the administration and facilitate the dispensation of justice.

-Furthermore, to relieve the labour burdens of small landowners, Shidebala's administration stipulated that landowners set aside a certain proportion of the lands registered under their ownership from which revenues could be collected to cover corvée expenses.
+Furthermore, to relieve the labour burdens of small landowners, Gegeen's administration stipulated that landowners set aside a certain proportion of the lands registered under their ownership from which revenues could be collected to cover corvée expenses.